gpuweb/gpuweb/design/ErrorHandling.md

  - Should an object creation error immediately log an error to the error log?
    Or should it only log if the error propagates to a device-level operation?
     - Tentatively resolved: errors should be logged immediately.

+ - Should applications be able to intentionally create graphs of potentially-invalid objects, and recover from this late?
+   E.g. create a large buffer, create a bind group from that, create a command buffer from that, then choose whether to submit based on whether the buffer was successfully allocated.
+    - For non-OOM, tentatively resolved: They can, inside of an error scope.
+Any subsequent errors can be suppressed.
+Not sure if it's useful.
+    - For OOM, see other questions about OOM.

+ - Should there be an API that exposes object status?
+    - Resolved: No, but errors during object creation can be detected.

+ - Should there be a way to capture out-of-memory errors without capturing validation errors?
+(And vice versa?)
+    - Resolved: Yes, so applications don't accidentally silence validation errors.